Empowering Minds, Elevating Lives.

 For the Days It Feels Like Nothing Is Working

-There will be days you’ll swear you’ve gone backward.
-Days when you cry in your car or stare at the ceiling wondering if therapy is even helping but those are the exact moments that matter most.
+There will be days when you’ll swear you’ve gone backward.
+Days when you cry in your car or stare at the ceiling, wondering if therapy is even helping.
+But those are the exact moments that matter most.

 Healing doesn’t need to be perfect to be powerful.
 It just needs to be yours.